Pathways Annual Grants

 If you would like to draft your proposal before submitting it, you can do so in the Word doc and then copy and paste your responses into the Google form when you are ready to submit.

 Pathways Grants will support the work of an individual or a team of faculty members.
-Funding will be determined by the specific needs of each proposal.
-Historically, grants for an individual course ranged from $2000 to $10000.
+Funding will be determined by the specific needs of each proposal, to a maximum of $2000.
 Funding may be provided for a number of purposes, including but not limited to summer salary, TA/GA support, and instructional materials.

 Please email Jenni Gallagher with any questions.